 Each year around 350 people in Richmond are told they have diabetes.
 There are already an estimated 12,000 residents living with diabetes but help is available in Richmond to prevent one of those people being you.
 Finding out your risk is the first step – it's important to know the risk factors and understand your risk, so you can make changes to reduce it.

-Use the Richmond Know Your Risk tool to find out your risk of developing type 2 diabetes - it's free and only takes a few minutes.
+Find out your risk of developing type 2 diabetes at Diabetes UK - Know Your Risk, it's free and only takes a few minutes.